Pioneers in Remote Therapeutic Monitoring (RTM) Software for Physical Therapists

 1. New CPT Codes for Shorter Monitoring Periods

-To address feedback about the restrictive 16-day minimum data requirement, CMS introduces four new placeholder CPT codes (98XX4, 98XX5, 98XX6, 98XX7) for RTM services with 2–15 days of data collection in a 30-day period.
+To address feedback about the restrictive 16-day minimum data requirement, CMS introduces four new CPT codes for RTM services with 2–15 days of data collection in a 30-day period.
 These complement the existing codes, which will now explicitly require ≥16 days of data.
 Here’s a breakdown:

 These new codes allow physical therapists to bill for RTM even when patients transmit data for fewer than 16 days, addressing real-world scenarios where shorter monitoring is clinically appropriate.